coxner/UsefulCSS/README.md

 **Drop Down Menu**
 The first thing to look at in _dropDown.html_ is the markup.
 We create the main nav items with a `<ul>`.
 From there with select the `<li>` tags we want a dropdown menu to come from.
 Within that `<li>` tag we create another unordered list which will hold the `<li>` tags for the drop down menu.
 This can be seen a lot better then I can explain in the dropdown file.

+Next all the styling has been applied to the `<a>` to ensure that the hot area (area user can click) is maximized.
+Another cool CSS style we see used for the first time is the `background-clip: box-padding` which only highlights the background of the `a` tags to the padding not the border.
+Read more

+By setting the `li` tags to `position: relative` it allows us to postion the drop down menu for it absolutely.
+In doing this we set `top:100%` which ensures it sits directly at the bottom edge of its parent.
+The space between the two is caused from border top styling.
+Try changing the top value from 100% and see what happens.
+Also switch `left:0` to `right:0` and watch how the position of the nested `<ul>` changes.